vxsh4d0w/security-api-solutions/Samples/MISP/README.md

 Before installing the sample:
 * Install Python 3.x version from https://www.python.org/.
 * To register your application for access to Microsoft Graph, you'll need either a [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
 If you don't have one of these, you can create a Microsoft account for free at [outlook.com](https://www.outlook.com/).
+* Ensure MISP Server is installed and can be connected to - refer to MISP install details at https://www.misp-project.org/download/

 **For more info on how to register app, see "App Registration" section.**